jonathanly/jonathanly.github.io/README.md

 ## Building

 As mentioned earlier, time constraints led to the decision to start off with a template from [startbootstrap.com](https://startbootstrap.com/).
 I soon learnt that a template wasn't as easy as I imagined it to be.
-More on that later.
+More on that soon.

+# Difficulties faced

+A template was used to 'save time'.
+However, HTML/CSS concepts are still fairly new to me and the code in the template was overwhelming.
+Much time was needed to breakdown and understand the code written.
+More time was required before I could start confidently editing HTML and CSS elements for my intended design style.
+In the end, I am very happy with the results I produced.
+Interpreting someone else's code is a steep learning curve but I came out learning a whole bunch.

+Initial excitement during the design process had me wanting to include extra features and themes to website.
+Unfortunately, my technical skills barred me from being able to incorporate those features.
+The lesson learnt?
+Keep it simple stupid (KISS principle) Build a solid foundation then slowly build on top of it.

 # Tools used
 - HTML